apache/etch/README.txt

 windows:
 	PATH %PATH%;%ETCH_HOME%\bin

-unix:
+*nix:
-	PATH="$PATH:$ETCH_HOME/bin"
+	export PATH="$PATH:$ETCH_HOME/bin"

-The bin directory contains a Windows bat script and a unix shell script.
+The bin/ directory contains a Windows bat script and a unix shell script.

 You will also need to have a java sdk installed (later versions of 1.5 or any version of 1.6).
 A JAVA_HOME environment variable should point to the